zhangjinpengGithub/cfDNAanalyzer/README.md

 ### 2. Feature selection

-Feature selection is an important step in machine leanring.
+Feature selection is an important step in machine learning.
 It involves removing irrelevant or redundant features based on importance rankings, which can help reduce model complexity and enhance the model's ability to make accurate predictions.
 Here we provide **four methods (filter, embedded, wrapper, and hybrid methods)** for feature selection ( [<ins>Pudjihartono *et al, Front.
 Bioinform.*, 2022</ins>](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9580915/)), as follows:

 #### 2.1 Filter methods